Emergency help phones treatment poisons & venomous poison bites, stings, sources for antivenom

 Snake Bites Other Venomous Bites/Stings Emergency Help Phones & Sources For Antivenom

-Index snake bite or other venomous bites/stings
+This page index snake bite or other venomous bites/stings

-• Emergency Phones Worldwide
+• Emergency Bite/Sting Phones Worldwide

 • Emergency First Aid